Course

 Ask yourself...

-1. Over the past 20 years the cost of healthcare has skyrocketed.
-From the current state of healthcare cost, what is the likelihood of people with schizophrenia remaining on their medication?
+1. Over the past 20 years, the cost of healthcare has skyrocketed.
+From the current state of healthcare costs, what is the likelihood of patients with schizophrenia remaining on their medication?

-2. How can healthcare workers become advocates for the patient with schizophrenia?
+2. How can healthcare workers become advocates for patients with schizophrenia?

 Conclusion

-Schizophrenia is a complex multifactor disorder that is difficult to control.
-From the current knowledge that we have, it does not seem very probable that all symptoms of the disease can be treated under one modality.
-In over a century, significant progress has been made in the treatment of schizophrenia from lobotomy operations to psychosocial therapy.
-Although despite our best efforts, there is a high rate of relapse in people with schizophrenia.
+Schizophrenia is a complex multi-factor disease that is difficult to control.
+From the current knowledge that we have it does not seem very probable that all symptoms of the disease can be treated under one modality.
+Over a century of schizophrenia treatment, we have made significant progress in the treatment of schizophrenia from lobotomy operations through the discovery of chlorpromazine to the current second and third-generation drugs and psychosocial therapy.
+Despite our best efforts we have a high rate of relapse what schizophrenia patients.

-As healthcare workers, we must continue to integrate medical and psychological approaches of treatment for our patients.
-By showing our compassion and understanding of their struggles, we must empower them to want to live positively and that their symptoms are under control if they continue their treatment plan.
-Our biggest asset as healthcare professionals is to be an advocate and a coach for these patients.
+As healthcare workers, we must continue to integrate the medical and psychological approaches to treatment for our patients.
+By showing our compassion and understanding of their struggles, we must empower them and include them in their treatment plan.
+Our biggest asset as healthcare professionals is to be an advocate and coach for these patients.

 References + Disclaimer